Florida Laws and Rules for Nursing

 Online Continuing Education Course

-MANDATORY NURSING CEU FOR FLORIDA.
+FLORIDA MANDATORY NURSING CEU.
 This continuing education course for nurses fulfills the Florida Board of Nursing requirement on laws and rules.
 The 2-hour CE course covers the Florida Nurse Practice Act, levels of nursing practice, delegation to unlicensed assistive personnel, and ethics and discipline related to nursing practice.
 Course completions are reported to CE Broker daily for Florida license holders.

 Course Price: $20.00